gorodinskiia/INTERNSHIP_FALL_2025/README.md

 Download docker in terminal
     - type "sudo dockerd" in terminal
     - this starts docker

+Minimal setup to get Docker running locally:

+1. Dockerfile for your service(s)

+2. docker-compose.yml to define and orchestrate services

+3. .env for environment variables

+4. (Optional) docker-compose.override.yml for local development tweaks

+5. (Optional) volumes & init scripts for database persistence or setup

 *Docker Compose Patterns for Multi-Service Applications*